Owmacohe/Concordant/README.md

 ## Overview

-**Concordant** is a simple yet powerful text localization manager.
+**Concordant** is a simple yet powerful text localization manager for Unity.
 Create, modify, export, and import databases of terms, sentences, or any other localizable text into any system language.
 In-game dialogue updates immediately, as soon as the current language is changed, for immediate hot-swapping results. **Concordant** aims to capture the core principles and features of larger localization managers, without succumbing to feature-bloat or indecipherable UIs.

 ## Installation